vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 You don't need to create the foam yourself which saves water, time and soap.

 I have multiple ones in use around the house.
+In the kitchen, bathroom and toilet.

 <a href="https://s.click.aliexpress.com/e/_c4c4gh1d" target="_blank">
 <img src="images_kitchen/soap_dispenser2.avif" alt="Battery powered automatic soap dispenser" width="200px"/></a>

+Make sure you select the foam version and not the normal liquid one!

 {{imgBasket}}Battery powered automatic soap dispenser
 <a href="https://s.click.aliexpress.com/e/_c4c4gh1d" target="_blank">(AliExpress)</a>
 <a href="https://amzn.to/46IqsFS#ad" target="_blank">(Amazon US)</a>

-Make sure you select the foam version and not the normal liquid one!

 <br>